Point

 of the continent's finest spring birdwatching awaits us at Point Pelee

-National Park in Ontario and McGee Marsh in northwestern
+National Park in Ontario and Magee Marsh in northwestern

 Ohio.
 Our goal is 30 species